pareidolialjebus/WLED-Home-Assistant-Controls/README.md

 # WLED-Home-Assistant-Controls
 ## Some examples of using Home Assistant to control WLED

 This guide assumes the user has added an MQTT broker and linked this to a WLED install in Home Assistant.
 Once I've added a few controls I'll go back and add some setup information.
-I followed the setup guide to add the mosquitto mqtt broker and then watched the Drzzs video to the a WLED node talking to Home Assistant.
+I followed the setup guide to add the mosquitto mqtt broker and then watched the Drzzs video here https://www.youtube.com/watch?v=GyXEzLoX1cE to get the a WLED node talking to Home Assistant.

 ### Control Pallette